 Time to build core features and test hypotheses alongside with marketing channels.

-Another important aspect is unit economy's more precise numbers.
+Another essential aspect is unit economy's more precise numbers.

-Time to analyse feedback from users - feature adoption, unit economy (yes, again).
+Time to analyze feedback from users - feature adoption, unit economy (yes, again).

-Gradually introducing features in small interations we'd move from MVP to stable release
+Gradually introducing features in small iterations, we'd move from MVP to stable release

 – longer version for avid readers –

-No doubt that hiring decisions are very important.
+No doubt that hiring decisions are crucial.
 While scouting for technical talent

 - These services can be used as a way to gather a dedicated team, or as a means of existing team augmentation.
 It is a common practice in lots of tech companies these days.

-From personal experience I’d also suggest that if you have a technical co-founder going after individual freelance developers is the most cost effective way.
-However, if you lack technical competence in house – you better partner and build relationships with a web development company that will provide a dedicated team and proper project management.
+From personal experience, I’d also suggest that if you have a technical co-founder going after individual freelance developers is the most cost-effective way.
+If you lack technical competence in-house – consider partnering with a web development company that will provide a dedicated team and proper project management.

-TIP: in certain cases technical co-founder is the only way to deliver.
-Angellist might be a huge help here, especially if you are based in US.
+TIP: in some instances, technical co-founder is the only way to deliver.
+Angellist might be a massive help if you based in the US.

 Determining project feasibility.
 Feasibility study

-In short, feasibility study is a way to minimise risks in the startup world.
+In short, a feasibility study is a way to minimize risks in the startup world.
 Why make your development team create high-quality products no one will buy?
-Feasibility study may only seem a little bit complicated, but in fact it won’t take too much of your time.
-Studies showed that one hour of feasibility study saves more than two days of product development (software development might be not as time consuming as some classical industries but 2 days is still a lot, huh?).
-That is an amazing ROI for your time.
-Feasibility study aims to find out what clients need, what they want and verify if there is an opportunity for profit.
+A feasibility study may only seem a little bit complicated, but it won’t take too much of your time.
+Studies showed that one hour of feasibility study saves more than two days of product development (software development might be not as time-consuming as some traditional industries but two days is still a lot, huh?).
+That is a fantastic ROI for your time.
+The feasibility study aims to find out what clients need, what they want and verify if there is an opportunity for profit.

 Main goals here: